 Weighing an astounding 1,109 carats, the diamond is the size of a tennis ball.
 Initially, the stone could not be valued; due to its colossal size, it was unable to fit into conventional scanners.
 Many experts were able to value the stone between $40-$60 million.
 The rough was ultimately purchased in 2016 by Laurence Graff for a very respectable $53 million.

-If 1,109 carats sounds like a mammoth size for a diamond rough, then the Cullinan is a titan, well deserving of the number 1 spot.
+If 1,109 carats sounds like a mammoth size for a diamond rough, then the Cullinan is a titan, well deserving of the number 1 spot for biggest diamond in the world.

 This colossal 3,106 carat rough was found in the Premier Diamond Mines in South Africa, just 30 feet below the earth’s surface, and was freed up with a simple pocket knife.
 The diamond would eventually be gifted to King Edward VII during 1907 by the South African Republic.
 It was during that time, that the decision to cut the stone into smaller pieces was made.
 This monumental task was assigned to none other than by Mr. Asscher (of I. J. Asscher & Co.)
 It is said that the diamond was so massive, the original steal cleaver blade that was used shattered, all the while leaving the stone completely unharmed.